reducedcarpet/auto_generate_storybook/README.md

 ```

 ## Configuration
-You can pub configuration in your pubspec.yaml or use them on the command line.
+You can put configuration in your pubspec.yaml or use them on the command line.
 For example:

 ```yaml
 auto_generate_storybook: